uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/ceil.rst

 .. container::

-   Computes an integer valuerounded towards plus infinity for each vector element.
+   Computes an integer value rounded towards plus infinity for each vector element.